zhanglab/psamm/docs/commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 Reactions that cannot be thermodynamically constrained need to be included in the list of excluded reactions.
-These reactions typically consist of reactions that are artificial (for example biomass equations) or ones for which the gibbs free energy is unknown.
+These reactions typically consist of reactions that are artificial (for example, biomass equations) or ones for which the gibbs free energy is unknown.
 This input file just consists of reaction IDs with each line containing just one ID.
 Note that exchange reactions will be automatically excluded and do not need to be included in this file.